Steel mills lose $250,000 an hour to downtime.

 Our Features

-Go from reactive -> to predictive maintenance
+From reactive to predictive maintenance.

 Our Benefits

 Operational intelligence.
-Plant level dashboards.
+Plant-level dashboards.

 Testimonial

-What they says about us
+What clients say about us

 FAQ

-Frequently Ask Questions
+Frequently Asked Questions

 Reality capture refers to the process of collecting data of physical spaces or objects using various types of technology such as laser scanning, photogrammetry, lidar and SLAM.
 The captured data is then processed to create accurate digital representations of the real world conditions that can be used by a variety of professional disciplines like operations, architecture, engineering, construction, entertainment and more.